ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 }
 ```

 - A bug in the `float:fromString()` function allowed parsing a string that had matched a `DecimalFloatingPointNumber` with `FloatingPointTypeSuffix` has been fixed.
-This will not return an error.
+This will now return an error.

 ```ballerina
 import ballerina/io;